 So the district worked out an “adaptive management plan” with the state, and now, instead of building a new treatment plant, it’s helping farmers reduce their share of the pollution.
 “We think we can reduce much more phosphorus this way, at much lower cost,” said Smudde.

-With no experience in agriculture, Houghton and Smudde recruited a team of experts—extension agents, crop consultants, county soil and water conservation workers—to help run the pilot.
+Working with an organization with no experience in agriculture, Houghton and Smudde recruited a team of experts—extension agents, crop consultants, county soil and water conservation workers—to help run the pilot.

 In 2014, the experiment began with an assessment of the existing water quality, using data from five monitoring sites along tiny Silver Creek, and a baseline inventory of the 100-plus fields in the 7.5 square mile sub-watershed.
 The team walked every field, studying the lay of the land, surveying soil types, identifying areas that looked particularly vulnerable to erosion.
 They took thousands of soil samples—a sample on each 2.5-acre segment of each field.